 Are You LGBT friendly?

 We all deserve equal treatment regardless of sexual orientation.
-As a member of a minority group myself, I certainly understand and can relate to the challenges of minority groups.
+As a member of a ethnic and sexual minority group myself, I certainly understand and can relate to the challenges of minority groups.

 What Do You Actually Do in Session With Clients?

 Do You Assign Homework to Work on Between Sessions?

 What Therapy Approaches Do You Use in Working with Clients?